 BEST FOR MAC USERS WHO LOVE TRACKPADS

 Nobody (and we mean absolutely nobody) does trackpads better than Apple.
-And if you’re someone who loves the trackpad on their MacBook, but wants to be able to comfortably use it as part of a proper desk setup, the Apple Magic Trackpad 2 is a godsend.
-Like its laptop counterparts, the Magic Trackpad 2 is fully configurable with multitouch gestures, which make browsing the internet, editing documents and managing files a breeze.
-But there are two caveats here: It’s not designed to work with non-Apple devices, and at $125, this is very much a luxury purchase.
+And if you’re someone who loves the trackpad on their MacBook, but wants to be able to comfortably use it as part of a proper desk setup, the Apple Magic Trackpad is a godsend.
+Like its laptop counterparts, the Magic Trackpad is fully configurable with multitouch gestures, which make browsing the internet, editing documents, and managing files a breeze.
+But there are two caveats here: It’s not designed to work with non-Apple devices, and at $129, this is very much a luxury purchase.
 The most recent iteration is technically the Magic Trackpad 3, but Apple has dropped the number for a more streamlined naming scheme.

 BEST TRACKBALL MOUSE